Electric bicycle laws: Latvia

 In Latvia, the laws do not set any additional provisions specifically for electric bicycles other than defining a "bicycle" for the Road Traffic Law as a human-powered vehicle that may be equipped with an electric motor with power of no more than 250 W.

 Norway

 As a member of the European Economic Area (EEA), Norway implemented the European Union definition.
 As in the EU, pedelec e-bikes are classified as ordinary bicycles, according to the Vehicle Regulation (kjøretøyforskriften) § 4–1, 5g, not registered in the Vehicle Registry, and with no requirement for a driving license.

 Sweden

 Sweden uses the European Union definition, according to the Swedish Vehicle Regulation (Trafikverket).

 Switzerland

-Regulations updated in 2012 categorize electric-assisted pedal bikes as "light", usable without regulation if their motor power does not exceed 500W, and their maximum speed is 25 km/h if pedalled, 20 km/h without pedal assistance.
+Switzerland (not an EU member) has mostly more liberal standards than most of Europe.
+From regulations updated in on July 1, 2025 the following categories apply:

-Switzerland (not an EU member) has more liberal standards for fast electric bicycles than most of Europe, with an easy process to obtain a license to use 45 km/h e-bikes.
+"Light-Motorbicycles".
+Including tricycles.
+In difference to the EU rules, they are not required to be pedelecs: